What's in Your Camera Bags?

 CAMERA BAGS

-We use two Think Tank Rolling Airport Navigators and love them!
+We use two Think Tank Airport Roller Derby bags with 4 spinning wheels and we love them!

-This is a top loading rolling camera bag that allows easy access to three cameras on the top with additional storage under each camera, it has a front, padded sleeve for a laptop, hat, reflector and paperwork.
+This is a great rolling camera bag, it has a front, padded sleeve for a laptop, hat, reflector and paperwork.
 This bag fits in the overhead compartment of an aircraft so we're good to go.

-I also carry an additional tote bag that piggy backs on the Navigator, and a shoulder bag for film, film inserts and cards.
+I also carry an additional tote bag that piggy backs on the Roller Derby, and a shoulder bag for film, film inserts and cards.

 This is the photo I took at the National Air & Space Museum in Washington DC, it shows the modified Hasselblad that went to the moon on the Lunar space shuttle Apollo 11 in 1969.